schneebergerlab/msyd/README.md

-# pasy
+# msyd

 ## Installation
-pasy can be installed by a call to `setup.py` as `[sudo] python ./setup.py install [--user]`.
+msyd can be installed by a call to `setup.py` as `[sudo] python ./setup.py install [--user]`.
-Requirements for running pasy are `python >= 3.8`, `Cython`, `pysam >= 0.21.0`, `pandas`, `numpy` and `scipy` for the plotsr ordering functionality.
+Requirements for running msyd are `python >= 3.8`, `Cython`, `pysam >= 0.21.0`, `pandas`, `numpy` and `scipy` for the plotsr ordering functionality.
 They can be installed with `pip install -r requirements.txt`

 ## Usage

 Pansyn can be used as either a Python library or a CLI tool.
 Pansyn can identify pansyntenic regions in a set of genomes aligned to a common reference, manipulate pansynteny callset files and determine a suitable ordering for plotting synteny between the genomes with `plotsr`.
-The different functionalities of pasy are separated into modules for the python library and subcommands for the CLI interface.
+The different functionalities of msyd are separated into modules for the python library and subcommands for the CLI interface.
 Many convenient shorthand functions are defined in the `util` module.

-### `pasy call`
+### `msyd call`

 This subcommand is used to call pansyntenic regions in a set of genomes.
 It uses the Synteny Intersection Algorithm to identify both core and reference cross synteny, but can optionally be configured to call only core synteny (making it faster particularly when run with many genomes).
-`pasy call` expects a tab-separated input file (specified with `-i`) containing for each genome the name that should be used and the location of the alignment, SyRI.out and vcf file (make sure the SyRI.out file was generated without the `--maxsize` parameter, otherwise large INDELs will be missing!).
+`msyd call` expects a tab-separated input file (specified with `-i`) containing for each genome the name that should be used and the location of the alignment, SyRI.out and vcf file (make sure the SyRI.out file was generated without the `--maxsize` parameter, otherwise large INDELs will be missing!).
-Optionally, the VCF might be left out, then `pasy` will automatically look for the syri-generated VCF file corresponding to the syri.out file.
+Optionally, the VCF might be left out, then `msyd` will automatically look for the syri-generated VCF file corresponding to the syri.out file.
 Both files should be using the same reference in all specified genomes.
 An example input file might look something like the following: